rev-net/memo/memo.md

-# Revnets | A Growth Engine for the Open Internet
+# Revnets | A Growth Engine for the Unstoppable Open Internet

 This memo makes the case for revnets and $REV for investors, entrepreneurs, and customers of products and services monetized on the open internet.
 It is delivered in 3 parts:
 1. **What's the big deal?:** Provides context about the problem and how revnets are positioned to play a role in shaping the future.